 The new model, known under the internal codename C192, has been twinned with the recently introduced seventh-generation Mercedes-AMG SL.
 However, it will be produced exclusively in coupé form, leaving the open-top duties to its SL sibling, which now also wears an AMG, rather than a Benz, badge because the performance division took over the engineering programmes for the sporting duo.

-Stylistically, the new GT takes on an evolutionary appearance, with familiar long-bonnet and short-tail proportions.
+As can be seen in the latest pictures of the car winter testing near the Arctic Circle, the new GT takes on an evolutionary appearance, with familiar long-bonnet and short-tail proportions.
 As with the first-generation model, introduced in 2015, it receives a large liftback-style tailgate.

 Active aerodynamics have played a central role in the development of the new GT, which receives the same front underbody spoiler as the SL.
 It extends downwards by around 40mm at a speed of 62mph to create a Venturi effect underneath the car, eventually reducing front axle lift by a claimed 50kg at 155mph.
 At the rear, meanwhile, a wing deploys and tilts in five different stages to increase downforce at speeds above 50mph.